 Heading to the Grand Tetons and hoping to hit the trails hiking?
 That is exactly what we just did on our #epicUSroadtrip.
-There are many reasons to hit the trails, one of the biggest is the number of tourists drastically decreases when it requires hiking.
+There are many reasons to hit the trails, one of the biggest being that the number of tourists drastically decreases when hiking is required.

-We hiked the 4.8-mile hike to the Amphitheater, which took us 6 hours round trip including stopping for amazing photo ops & to catch our breath.
-Planning on taking a similar hike in the Grand Tetons, here are 7 tips for hiking in the Grand Tetons.
+We hiked the 4.8-mile hike to the Amphitheater, which took us 6 hours round trip, including stopping for amazing photo ops & to catch our breath.
+If you are planning on taking a similar hike in the Grand Tetons, here are 7 tips for hiking in the Grand Tetons.

 Hiking In The Grand Tetons National Park